The Polish topology of the isometry group of the infinite dimensional hyperbolic space: Existence and lack of dense conjugacy classes

 \section{Existence and lack of dense conjugacy classes}

-A simple idea to separate conjugacy classes is to find a continuous non-constant invariant under conjugation.
+A simple idea to separate conjugacy classes is to find a continuous non-consant conjugacy invariant.
 For finite dimensional linear groups, the spectrum is such an invariant.
 In our geometric setting, a natural invariant is the translation length.
 For a metric space $X$ and $g\in\Isom(X)$, the translation length is

 \begin{lem} The translation length is upper semi-continuous on $\Isom(X)$ for the pointwise convergence topology. \end{lem}

 \begin{proof} This follows from the general fact that an infimum of continuous functions is upper semi-continuous. \end{proof}